 • Amazing foods and drinks

-I am a certified foodie but I always dwell on consuming healthy foods.
+I am a foodie, but I always dwell on consuming healthy foods.
 Vegetables, fruits, meats, and seafood constitute my happiness.
-Getting it fresh is heaven, and the affordable price is a total bonus.
+Getting it fresh is heaven, and the affordable price is a bonus.

 • Beaches and restaurants everywhere

 La Herradura faces the Mediterranean Sea and is one of the best-kept secrets among the beach destinations in Spain.
 It is quite unspoiled and the waters are crystal clear.
 It’s a small place but there are restaurants everywhere, especially along the beach.